Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 By the numbers!

-Numbers can only tell so much, but several items show Vietnam can outperform China for its size; for instance, Vietnam, despite being 1/15 the size of China, produces 1/10 the total amount of China’s exports.
+Numbers can only tell so much, but several items show Vietnam can outperform China in terms of size; for instance, Vietnam, despite being 1/15 the size of China, produces 1/10 the total amount of China’s exports.

 Is Vietnam better for sourcing?